david-domz/mockallan/README.md

 ## Using `/assert-called-with` And `/assert-called-once-with`

-The following validations can be used when performing assertion requests with `POST /assert-called-with` or `POST /assert-called-once-with`.
-The body message provided in these requests corresponds to a `text/plain` body, JSON message, JSON schema, XML schema, or regular expression to match as shown below.
+Let's explore additional validation options with the `POST /assert-called-with` and `POST /assert-called-once-with` endpoints.
+The body message provided in these requests corresponds to a `text/plain` body, JSON message, JSON schema, XML schema, or regular expression to match as shown in the following sections.

 ### JSON Schema Validation Assertions